 - must have a current/annual physical on file at the school - must have participated in ten practices for that sport - must attend school for at least half of the school day to participate in an event that same evening - a student cannot leave school ill or be excused from physical education for health reasons and participate that evening - a student must receive a passing grade in at least 70% of the classes enrolled on the most recent report card.
-Semester grades take precedence over nine week grades. - School Athletic events and practice take precedent over outside events
+Semester grades take precedence over nine week grades.
+See table: